CHARM ON

 CHARM ON will take place on the last Monday of each month at 13:00 CET, offering a regular space to share ideas, practices, and impact stories across the CHARM-EU community.

-CHARM-ON #1: Bringing Innovation into Practice
+CHARM ON #1: Bringing Innovation into Practice

 The first event in the series will spotlight Challenge-Based Learning (CBL).
 Our panel will dive into practical experiences of using CBL, highlighting how this method can move from theory into impactful practice.
 Following a short introduction on the concept of the series by Dr. Ferenc Takó (ELTE), panellists Dr. Valeire Borrell (UM), Dr. Silvia Gallagher (TCD), Freeke Jansen (UU), Dr. Viktor Mihucz (ELTE). and Dr. Sergio Villanueva (UB) will discuss CBL with facilitators Nicolas De Keyser (HWR) and Alexander Arenas Canon (UM).